amit839/Interview-Problems/README.md

 # Interview-Problems
-This repository contains my solutions to some of the interview problems from Leetcode, Hackerrank and InterviewBit.
+This repository contains my solutions to some of the interview problems from Leetcode.